 CEOS operates on a best-efforts basis.
 Responsible CEOS entities are expected to accomplish the objectives and deliverables identified in this document to the best of their abilities, but there is no formal commitment to achieve the projected completion date.

 Climate Monitoring, Research, and Services

+CEOS is committed to monitoring climate from space through the coordinated planning, production, improvement and availability of space-based climate data records on a global scale.

 Coordinate development of Climate Data Records (CDRs) and related datasets addressing Essential Climate Variables (ECVs) established by the Global Climate Observing System (GCOS).

-2014-2016: Through the CEOS/Coordination Group for Meteorological Satellites (CEOS/CGMS) Working Group on Climate (Joint WGClimate), CEOS Agencies will complete the first version of the ECV inventory.
-This inventory will then form the basis for a gap analysis and the subsequent development of a coordinated action plan to address the identified gaps and opportunities.
+2015-2017: In 2014, the CEOS/Coordination Group for Meteorological Satellites (CEOS/CGMS) Working Group on Climate (Joint WGClimate) released the first version of an inventory of Essential Climate Variables.
+The Joint WGClimate will now use this inventory to undertake a gap analysis and will then subsequently develop a coordinated action plan to address the identified gaps and opportunities.
 Guidelines for ECV assessments of both process and scientific metrics will also be developed to support the gap analysis and subsequent development of the action plan.
 The ECV assessment guidelines will be applied in collaboration with the CEOS Virtual Constellations.

-Once a first version of the ECV inventory, gap analysis and action plan have been delivered, the ECV inventory will be further developed with additional records, leading to new versions of the gap analysis and associated action plan to further optimize ECV coverage and depth.
-This update cycle is anticipated to start in the second half of the three-year period.
+Once a first version of the gap analysis and action plan have been delivered, the ECV inventory will be further developed with additional records, leading to new versions of the gap analysis and associated action plan to further optimize ECV coverage and depth.
+This update cycle is anticipated to start in 2016.
 Linkages will also be put in place between the ECV inventory and the GCOS Implementation Plan 2010 reporting.
-In addition, an effort is underway to collaborate with the in situ community.
+In addition, an effort is underway to collaborate with the in-situ community.

-Continue cooperation with GEO, GCOS, the World Meteorological Organization (WMO), and the CGMS in the development of a space-based system to support climate information and adaptation.
+Continue cooperation with GEO, GCOS, the World Meteorological Organization (WMO), and the CGMS in the development of a space-based system to support climate change information and adaptation.

-2014-2016: CEOS Agencies will continue to cooperate with GEO, GCOS, WMO, and CGMS by implementing Agency actions to achieve the socio-economic benefits described in the CEOS-CGMS-WMO Strategy Towards an Architecture for Climate Monitoring from Space, with emphasis on the strategy’s Applications and Decision-Making pillars.
+2015-2017: CEOS Agencies will continue to cooperate with GEO, GCOS, WMO, and CGMS by implementing Agency actions to achieve the socio-economic benefits described in the CEOS-CGMS-WMO Strategy Towards an Architecture for Climate Monitoring from Space, with emphasis on the strategy’s Applications and Decision-Making pillars.
 CEOS will consider how to address and contribute to the WMO’s Global Framework for Climate Services (GFCS).
 CEOS will also broaden CEOS/CGMS reporting to the UN Framework Convention on Climate Change (UNFCCC) Subsidiary Body for Scientific and Technological Advice-Research and Systematic Observation (SBSTA-RSO) in collaboration with GCOS.
 This reporting should include not only CEOS and CGMS support to the GCOS Implementation Plan, but also CEOS contributions to the Global Forest Observations Initiative (GFOI) and GEO Carbon Strategy, together with any relevant CGMS-specific contributions.